-The Diverse Director DataSource, known as “3D,” will offer shareowners, companies and other organizations a facility from which to recruit individuals whose experience, skills and knowledge qualify them to be a candidate for a director’s seat.
+The Diverse Director DataSource, called ”3D,” offers shareowners, companies and other organizations a single website from which to recruit diverse individuals whose experience, skills and knowledge qualify them to be a candidate for a director’s seat.

 Drawing from a growing source of investment talent, shareholders and companies can recruit directors from a data pool of candidates with global diversity across a spectrum of experience.
 They will bring fresh perspectives that deliver long-term value.

 CalSTRS believes there is demonstrated economic value from having a diverse board of directors.
-That makes the composition of boards a shareholder value issue.
+We believe the composition of boards is a shareholder value issue.